kchiv/udacity_map_project/README.md

 ## APIs

 For this project I used two Google APIs, the maps API and the knowledge graph API.
 Additionally, the Flickr API was used to allow more images to be viewed for each landmark.

+## How to Run the App

+To run the app locally, download all the files from github.
+Once all the files are downloaded, open the **map-project.html** file within your browser.
+Once this file is open in your browser, you'll be able to use the app.